 My 2 year old daughter replied, “The train and the carousel!”

 I like the lions and elephants a lot.
 Oh, the giraffes and polar bears, too!
 I also love the kangaroos, tigers, and pumas!
 Is it too late to change my answer to the whole zoo?
 No?
 Okay, I like the whole zoo, too!

 The Heart of Africa exhibit at the zoo has a really cool design.
-You walk through the gates and you’re in a different part of the world (only pretend, it isn’t like Narnia).
+You walk through the gates and you’re in a different part of the world (only pretend, it isn’t Narnia).
 You can ride a camel, buy a souvenir, and eat some food.
 Then, you come to the lions.
-They have a yard to play in and part of it is shaded by the viewing area and a small aircraft.
+They have a yard to play in and part of it is shaded by the viewing area and a small aircraft (it’s real and kids can play in it).
 Beyond them is the giant area where the non-predators roam.
 Moving along the pathway, you look down into another yard with a watering hole.
 The zebras and ostriches are usually in there on the summer mornings.
 They are moved before the first Cheetah Run.